wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Bug fix - Fixed day of the week language translation issue in master schedule shortcode
+* Bug fix - Added some error checking in the sidebar widgets
+* New Feature - Added ability to give schedule overrides a featured image
+* New Feature - Added built-in help page

 = 2.1 =
 * General code cleanup, 4.1 compatibility testing, and changes for better efficiency.
 * Bug fix - Fixed issue with early morning shows spanning entire column in the programming grid shortcode